samkujawa/website/README.md

 🎯 What's Inside?

 This repo contains the source code for my portfolio website.
-With sleek design elements and dynamic elements, it's all here:
+With sleek design and dynamic elements:
 - Responsive Design: A modern, mobile-friendly layout with clean aesthetics.
 - Dynamic Content: Showcases my projects, work experiences, and skills.
 - Interactive Elements: Theme customization, skill progress bars, and more.